RigsOfRods/docs.rigsofrods.org/gameplay/multiplayer-server-setup.md

 - **Network fatal error: server uses a different protocol version**

 You need to download the correct game version to match your server version.
-0.4.8.0+ supports RoRNet 2.40, the latest server protocol.*
+0.4.8RC4 supports RoRNet 2.41, the latest server protocol.

 If you've come across a problem not listed here, please post in the appropriate [support forum](https://forum.rigsofrods.org/forums/game-support.8/).

 # UserAuth setup

-If you're running a RoRNet 2.38/2.37 server (UserAuth support for 2.40 will come in the future) and have your server working, this section will teach you how to set up the `.auth` file.
+This section will teach you how to set up the `.auth` file.

 Open the `.auth` file in a text editor.
 It should look like this: